pepaananen/BowlingScoreCalculator/README.md

 It can track the scores of mulitple players and returns list of the final rankings after the game.

-The program will walk the user through setting up a game with all the players and then proceed to ask the pins knocked down for each player in each following the natural flow of a game of bowling.
+The program will walk the user through setting up a game with all the players and then proceed to ask how many pins were knocked down for each player in each frame while following the natural flow of a game of bowling.
 Once all the throws have been input the program will calculate total scores for each player and display the final standings and scores.